cwendorf/EASI/docs/functions/README.md

 ### Data and Distributions

-> Data and distribution functions are only available for data (not summary statistics) input
+> Data and distribution functions are only available for data (and not summary statistics) input

 `Data` - functions that plot the data for the groups, levels, or variables